bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

 page_id: sbs_swarm_interface
 ---

-Here we will go through step-by-step how to interface with a swarm of crazyflies and make all the copters of the swarm hover and fly simultaneously in a square shape using the `Swarm()` class of the cflib.For this tutorial you will need a swarm (2 or more) of crazyflies with the latest firmware version installed and a positioning system (Flowdeck,Lighthouse,LPS etc.) that is able to provide data for the position estimation of the crazyflies.
+Here we will go through step-by-step how to interface with a swarm of crazyflies and make all the copters of the swarm hover and fly simultaneously in a square shape using the `Swarm()` class of the cflib.For this tutorial you will need a swarm (2 or more) of crazyflies with the latest firmware version installed and a global positioning system (Lighthouse,LPS or MoCap) that is able to provide data for the position estimation of the crazyflies.
+You can also use the Flowdeck but keep in mind that you should command relative movements of each Crazyflie and due to its nature it may lead to accumulative errors and unexpected behavior over time.

 # Prerequisites